 Gao Yang, Zhou Jianfeng.
 A Method of Estimating the Orbit of a Binary-Star System from Extracted Reflected Signals[J].
-Astronomical Techniques and Instruments, 2015, 12(1): 1-8.
+Astronomical Research and Technology, 2015, 12(1): 1-8.

 Citation: Gao Yang, Zhou Jianfeng.
 A Method of Estimating the Orbit of a Binary-Star System from Extracted Reflected Signals[J].
-Astronomical Techniques and Instruments, 2015, 12(1): 1-8.
+Astronomical Research and Technology, 2015, 12(1): 1-8.

 A Method of Estimating the Orbit of a Binary-Star System from Extracted Reflected Signals